 Use a cache plugin

-Don’t use Flash
+Do not use Flash

 Flash can slow down your website because it needs to download additional files.

 A fast website is far more important than many people realize, as it can greatly impact the success of your healthcare business.
 As patients will see your website as the first point of view, the speed of your website is crucial to making the first impression.
-Conversely, if your website is slow, it will typically reduce the amount of time a patient will spend on your clinic’s site and affect their perception of your overall reputation.
+Conversely, if your website is slow, it will typically reduce the time a patient will spend on your clinic’s site and affect their perception of your overall reputation.